PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/pictures/HSL_result.png" border="10" />

 Each image shows some features based on the origin image.
-As it is obvious, the 'S' channel shows the lane line better that other channel.
+As it is obvious, the `S` channel shows the lane line better that other channel.
 This test gives us an idea for detecting lane lines in different light conditions.
-For completing our project, let introduce the 'Soble Algorithm' too.
+For completing our project, let introduce the `Soble Algorithm` too.
 The Sobel Algorithm is used in image processing and computer vision, particularly within edge detection algorithms where it creates an image emphasizing edges.
-It seems to look like the 'Canny Algorithm' which was used in the previous project.
+It seems to look like the `Canny Algorithm` which was used in the previous project.
 Sobel detection refers to computing the gradient magnitude of an image using 3x3 filters.
 Where "gradient magnitude" is, for each a pixel, a number giving the absolute value of the rate of change in light intensity in the direction that maximizes this number.
 Canny edge detection goes a bit further by removing speckle noise with a low pass filter first, then applying a Sobel filter, and then doing non-maximum suppression to pick out the best pixel for edges when there are multiple possibilities in a local neighborhood.
-That's a simplification, but basically it’s smarter than just applying a threshold to a Sobel filter.
+That`s a simplification, but basically it’s smarter than just applying a threshold to a Sobel filter.
 So briefly we know that there is a Sobel engine inner of the Canny Algorithm.
 In this project, we want to use the Sobel Algorithm by putting some thresholds.
 You can see my implementation here:

 ```python
 img = np.copy(img)